 Requirements for the Online Doctorate of Nursing Practice degree include:

-- successful oral defense of your DNP Project; and
+- Presentation of your DNP scholarly project; and

 All courses are offered 100% online.
 Students are required to attend two on-campus residencies:

-- the first 2-3 day residency is early in the program to meet with peers and nursing faculty, and identify ideas for the DNP project; and
+- The first 2-day residency is early in the program to meet with peers and nursing faculty, and identify ideas for the DNP project;

-- the second residency is at the end of the program, for the oral presentation and defense of the DNP Project.
+- The second 1-day residency is at the end of the program, for the oral presentation and defense of the DNP Project.

 Cohorts are admitted twice a year, with starts in January and August.

 The DNP program builds upon the experience of master's-prepared nurses.
-Registered nurses who have obtained an MS in nursing (NP, CRNA, CNMW, CNL, CNS, Nurse Executive, Health Systems Management, Health Informatics) or equivalent degree (MBA, MHA, MPH) are welcome to apply.
+Registered nurses who have obtained a master's degree are welcome to apply.

 The online Doctor of Nursing Practice degree requires students complete 21-33 credits via 11 courses.
 The online DNP program aims to produce graduates prepared to improve health and care outcomes through coursework in organizational and systems leadership, quality improvement processes, and translation of evidence into practice, to name a few.